Psychological Testing in North County San Diego

 For when therapy is not moving and you suspect the diagnosis is wrong.

-Personality assessment, mood and trauma differentials, and the second opinion that finally makes the picture cohere.
+Personality assessment, mood and trauma differentials, and the second opinion that finally makes the picture coherent.

 • Honest formulation rather than a label search